tenth10th/bulls-and-cows-python/README.md

 > "When you have eliminated all that is impossible, then whatever remains, however improbable, must be the truth."

 Is it possible to apply Sherlock's style of deductive reasoning to this problem?
-How can we leverage the Bulls and Cows hints to "eliminate all that is impossible"?

-How can a computer (which is better at tedious tasks than it is at analytical reasoning and intuition) to help us apply this wisdom?
+* How can a computer (which is better at tedious tasks than it is at analytical reasoning and intuition) help us apply this wisdom?

+* How can we leverage the Bulls and Cows hints to "eliminate all that is impossible"?

+* In addition to the above, could we further analyze our options to determine which "non-impossible" guesses would get us more information, sooner?